dmyersturnbull/tyrannosaurus/README.md

 Install with `pip install tyrannosaurus`.
 Create a project with `tyrannosaurus init` for a structure like this one, modify it as you see fit, and use `tyrannosaurus reqs`, `tyrannosaurus bump`,  and/or `tyrannosaurus find` to manage dependencies.
-These commands will keep any requirements.txt, setup.py, and anaconda files in sync.
+These commands will keep any requirements.txt, setup.py, Pipfile, Poetry dependencies, conda recipes, and Anaconda environment files in sync.
 And they'll tell you about conflicting, cyclic, and duplicate dependencies.

+**Non-goal:**
+This little project does not introduce a new abstraction for dependency management.
+It only makes it easier to start new projects and sync or migrate between formats.
+[Anaconda](https://anaconda.org/), [conda-forge](https://conda-forge.org/), [pipenv](https://github.com/pypa/pipenv), and [poetry](https://github.com/python-poetry/poetry) are great places to look.

 ⚠ Not finished yet!
 The scripts are scattered everywhere.
 This should be ready in late April.